w3c/wai-media-guide/planning.md

 </tr>
 </table>

-### More about Standards
+### More about Requirements
 {:.no_toc}

-To learn more about WCAG requirements for media, see [Understanding Guideline 1.2: Time-based Media](https://www.w3.org/WAI/WCAG21/Understanding/time-based-media).
+To learn more about the WCAG requirements for media, see [Understanding Guideline 1.2: Time-based Media](https://www.w3.org/WAI/WCAG21/Understanding/time-based-media).

 Other WCAG requirements related to audio and video include:
 * In this resource: